EVA-01/jQuery.Magnifier/README.md

 jQuery.Magnifier
 ================

-Create a magnifying glass for images similar to what is used on eBay.
+Create a magnifying glass for images (similar to what is used on eBay).

 ## Initialize magnifier